girover/javaFxValdation/README.md

 ## Customizing error messages

-The messages we got from the example in the previous section are default messages.
+The example in the previous section shows default error messages that are generated when a rule is violated.
-But you can override messages for any rule on any field.
+However, you can customize the error messages for any rule on any field by using the `@Msg` annotation.
-To do that you must add the annotation `@Msg` before the field, and give it the rule name and the message.
+This annotation allows you to specify the name of the rule and the message you want to display in case of a violation.

-Assuming you want to change the error message for `email` rule.
+For example, if you want to change the error message for the field `emailAddress`:

 ```java